-The course will be given at Lund University in Lund and is free of charge for registered PhD students in Sweden.
-A registration fee of 3000 SEK will be charged for other participants.
+The course will be given at Lund University in Lund and is free of charge.
 A detailed schedule will be distributed closer to the start of the course.

 Registration is made to sofie.ceberg@med.lu.se no later than 30 April.